Kerala-Blockchain-Academy/light-explorer/README.md

 * Production Release
 * Desktop App

+## 🎗️ Contributing
+The open source community thrives on the contributions of its members, making it a remarkable space for learning, inspiration, and innovation.
+Every contribution you offer is **deeply valued**.

+Should you have ideas to enhance this, kindly fork the repository and initiate a pull request.
+Alternatively, you can open an issue and tag it with **enhancement**.
+Remember to star the project!
+Many thanks!
+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/<feature_name>`)
+3. Commit your Changes (`git commit -m '<feature_name>_added'`)
+4. Push to the Branch (`git push origin feature/<feature_name>`)
+5. Open a Pull Request

 ## 📜 License
 This project is licensed under the MIT license - see the [LICENSE.md](https://github.com/Kerala-Blockchain-Academy/light-explorer/blob/main/LICENSE) file for details.